reuniware/OboeAudioRecorder/README.md

 You might need to set the NDK to the latest version (see screenshot ndk.PNG).

+You might need to change "android.enablePrefab=true" with "android.buildFeatures.prefab=true"

 I created this project some days ago, in order to get skills in Android JNI/NDK/C++ and Google Oboe library.

 On 3rd of July 2020, it records audio to a buffer in memory.